ReverseThatApp/ReverseThatApp.github.io/_posts/2020-03-23-by-pass-in-app-purchase-iOS-react-native-app.md

 [![unlocked screen]({{ site.baseurl }}/images/ugp-ios/chord-library-screen.png)]({{ site.baseurl }}/images/ugp-ios/chord-library-screen.png){:target="_blank"} <br/>**AFTER: In-app purchases unlocked contents**<br/><br/>

 ## Disclaimer
 This post is for educational purposes only, please use it at your discretion and contact app's author if you find issues.
-For the demo purpose, I picked up and installed an app on the app store which has In-app purchases feature, please allow me to redact then app name as REDACTED.
+For the demo purpose, I picked up and installed an app on the app store which has In-app purchases feature, please allow me to redact the app name as REDACTED.

 ## Prerequisites
 Below tools are used during this post: